sowiecki/pantheon/README.md

 Moirai integrates multiple products and devices into a single API, allowing for incredible control.

 Once a service is integrated, it can be controlled as part of a sequence of batched events.
-For example, using JSON to set up a sequence for arriving home:
+For example, defining up a sequence for arriving home is as simple as sending a serialized JSON array:

 ```js
 [